 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you (Matthew 7:7).

-You can find a full explanation of the plan (from which this post was drawn) along with printable reading schedules and helps for memorizing scripture HERE.
+You can find a full explanation of the plan (from which this post was drawn) along with printable reading schedules, a smartphone app, and other helps for memorizing scripture HERE.
 Direct links to the printable reading schedules are below.
 Join us this year in a thoughtful, profitable, intentional walk through the Bible.